subekti404dev/quran-kemenag/README.md

 # Quran Kemenag

-Fetch Al-Quran data from kemenag (https://quran.kemenag.go.id)
+Al-Quran data from kemenag (https://quran.kemenag.go.id)

 ## How to Install